64robots/nova-fields/README.md

-# A collection of customizable Nova Fields

-## WIP
+# Getting Started

-We are working on a rewrite of every "native" field that comes with Nova.
+Nova Fields is a collection of rewriten "native" fields that comes with Nova.
+We are also adding new fields and utilities as we find the need.

-The idea is make them more configurable and reusable in package development.
-If you like the idea you can collaborate with us with your awesome PRs!
+The idea here is making them more configurable and reusable in package development.
+These components have a lot of new methods to customize the look and feel, behavior, etc...

+Vue components also emit events that propagates up to the chain so are ideal to reuse them in other Nova packages.

+Looking forward to see your feedback.

 ### Available fields: